-- - 1.
-Work- How will your learning difference impact you in the workplace?
-Will you need to learn skills to help you stay organized, complete written reports, solve problems, etc.? - Military- Some positions require academic classes in which accommodations can be made, while other positions are hands-on and do not involve academic training. - 3.
-Technical Schools Will you need to pass a test to receive certification in your field?
+- Work- How will your learning difference impact you at your job?
+Will you need to learn skills to help you stay organized, complete written reports, solve math problems, etc.?
+Military some positions require goodemic algoring in which - 2.
+Military some positions require academic classes in which accommodations can be made, while other positions are hands-on and do not involve academic training. - 3.
+Technical Schools will you need to pass a test to receive certification in your field?
 Will you be able to use accommodations for this test? - 4.
 Community College Associates Degree - 5.
-Four-Year College- Bachelor's Degree - 6.
-Masters Degrees and Beyond Receiving accommodations on standardized tests and in school.
+Four-Year College Bachelor's Degree - 6.
+Masters Degrees and Beyond receiving accommodations on standardized tests and in school.